TokoBapak/.github/docs/contributing.md

 ## Communicating with the team

-You are open to join the TokoBapak Github organization as long as you are willing to contribute and maintain the development process of TokoBapak.
+You are open to join the TokoBapak GitHub organization as long as you are willing to contribute and maintain the development process of TokoBapak.
 Bear in mind that we do not like people who joined to our organization just to show off their organization list on their profile while contributing nothing to the organization itself.

 We value asynchronous communication over synchronous ones.
 That means we are communicating more in a written-form that doesn't require immediate reply like you would do on voice calls.
-We utilize Github teams discussion, repository issues, and Telegram group for that.
+We utilize GitHub teams discussion, repository issues, and Telegram group for that.

 By joining the organization, you will be assigned to a team of your choice of backend, frontend, and infrastructure team.
 Each team have a team discussion that discuss stuff related to their role.
-For more about Github's team discussion, you can follow [this link](https://docs.github.com/en/organizations/collaborating-with-your-team/about-team-discussions).
+For more about GitHub's team discussion, you can follow [this link](https://docs.github.com/en/organizations/collaborating-with-your-team/about-team-discussions).

 To join our Telegram group, you can follow [this link](https://t.me/teknologi_umum_v2).